HackBulgaria/Programming51-1/week1/3-P-Score/README.md

 1. `P(132) = 1 + 1 + P(132 + 321 = 363)`
 1. `P(363) = 1`.
 1. When we return from the recursion, we get 3.

+## Help

+This is a recursive problem by nature.
+But try to solve it with a `while(true) {}` cycle.
+Break when you think it is time to break.